SilentRhetoric/WindowSense/Learning_Resources.md

 ## Backstory

-Not long after COVID began to reshape our lives I found myself with lots of time at home and an itch to start a new indoor hobby.
+Not long after COVID-19 began to reshape our lives I found myself with lots of time at home and an itch to start a new indoor hobby.
 Intrigued by a tech article about someone's Raspberry Pi project, I went down the rabbit hole and soon bought one of my own.
 Aside from one semester of C++ in college 15 years ago, however, I had minimal experience with computer programming,